 A number of new areas where ganaxolone could offer therapeutic benefit were recently studied through animal models of fragile X syndrome, posttraumatic stress disorder, spinal analgesia, Niemann-Pick Type C disease and multiple sclerosis.
 In rodents (and humans) with the fragile X mental retardation gene (Fmr1) mutation the ensuing intellectual disability is accompanied with down-regulation of GABA transmission (decreased synthesis and increased catabolism of GABA, decreased number of GABA receptors).
-Ganaxolone effectively rescued audiogenic seizures in Fmr1 knockout mice through its positive modulation of GABA-A receptors [51].
-In mice with mutation in the NPC1 gene and signs and symptoms which resemble Niemann-Pick Type C disease in humans activity of the neurosteroidogenic enzymes is decreased; administration of allopregnenolone or ganaxolone in such mice delay the onset and progression of neurological symptoms [52].
-As the level of allprenanolone in cerebrospinal fluid is reduced in premenopausal women with post-traumatic stress disorder [53], beneficial effect of ganaxolone on this disorder was supposed by researchers who tried it on socially isolated (SI) mice, which have allopregnanolone deficiency and post-traumatic stress-like behaviors.
+Ganaxolone effectively rescued audiogenic seizures in Fmr1 knockout mice through its positive modulation of GABA-A receptors 51.
+In mice with mutation in the NPC1 gene and signs and symptoms which resemble Niemann-Pick Type C disease in humans activity of the neurosteroidogenic enzymes is decreased; administration of allopregnenolone or ganaxolone in such mice delay the onset and progression of neurological symptoms 52.
+As the level of allprenanolone in cerebrospinal fluid is reduced in premenopausal women with post-traumatic stress disorder 53, beneficial effect of ganaxolone on this disorder was supposed by researchers who tried it on socially isolated (SI) mice, which have allopregnanolone deficiency and post-traumatic stress-like behaviors.
 Brain areas of the SI mice which control emotions (frontal cortex, hippocampus and basolateral amygdala) have decreased allopregnanolone levels, and GABA-A receptors on neurons in these areas have distinct subunit composition, with decreased presence of gamma 2, alpha 1 and alpha 2 subunits.
 Such GABA-A reeptors are less sensitive to benzodiazepines, but retain sensitivity to neurosteroids, including ganaxolone.
-Unlike benzodiazepines, ganaxolone improved anxiety, aggression, and other PTSD-like behaviors in SI mice, without causing sedation or locomotor impairment [54,55].
+Unlike benzodiazepines, ganaxolone improved anxiety, aggression, and other PTSD-like behaviors in SI mice, without causing sedation or locomotor impairment 54,55.

 In models of pain, peripheral nerve injury causes changes in K(+)/Cl(-) cotransporter isoform 2 (KCC2) expression on spinal neurons from the dorsal horn; these changes lead to accumulation of chloride ion within the neurons, decreasing flux of that ion through GABA-A channels, preventing hyperpolarization of neuronal membrane and creating allodynia (hypersensitivity).
-Intrathecal administration of ganaxolone within the framework of tail flick assay produces significant analgesic effect [56].
+Intrathecal administration of ganaxolone within the framework of tail flick assay produces significant analgesic effect 56.
 Finally, it was shown in human material from multiple sclerosis patients as well as in mice with induced experimental autoimmune encephalomyelitis (EAE) that neuroinflammation increases expression of GABA transporter type 2, which then decreases concentration of extracellular GABA.
-On the other hand, GABA and ganaxolone decrease expression of receptors for inflammatory mediators on surface of activated macrophages, improving behavior of the animals and reducing demyelination and injury of nerve fibers [57].(Table 2)
+On the other hand, GABA and ganaxolone decrease expression of receptors for inflammatory mediators on surface of activated macrophages, improving behavior of the animals and reducing demyelination and injury of nerve fibers 57.(Table 2)

-PHARMACOKINETICS AND METABOLISM
+PHARMACOKINETICS

-After oral administration ganaxolone is rapidly and completely absorbed from the gastrointestinal tract: maximal plasma concentration after single oral dose is achieved after 1 to 4 hours [21].
-Food increases bioavailability of ganaxolone which is formulated with submicron particulates in suspension or capsules, and area under the curve plasma concentration/time when ganaxolone is taken with food is 1.5 to 3 times greater than when it is taken on empty stomach [21].
+After oral administration ganaxolone is rapidly and completely absorbed from the gastrointestinal tract: maximal plasma concentration after single oral dose is achieved after 1 to 4 hours 21.
+Food increases bioavailability of ganaxolone which is formulated with submicron particulates in suspension or capsules, and area under the curve plasma concentration/time when ganaxolone is taken with food is 1.5 to 3 times greater than when it is taken on empty stomach 21.
 Ganaxolone is 99% bound to plasma proteins and metabolized in the liver, by cytochromes CYP3A4/5, to an inactive metabolite 16-hydroxyganaxolone.
-Only 20% of dose is eliminated through kidneys, and the rest is eliminated in feces [10].
-The elimination half-life is approximately 10-30 hours based on formulation and dose tested [1,58].
+Only 20% of dose is eliminated through kidneys, and the rest is eliminated in feces 10.
+The elimination half-life is approximately 10-30 hours based on formulation and dose tested 1,58.